 What is Domestic Assault and Battery in Massachusetts?

-Domestic violence is happens when the parties involved are in a substantial dating relationship, are family members or roommates that live together.
-Domestic violence is treated differently than other crimes in Massachusetts.
-In cases of domestic abuse police officers are permitted to make an arrest even if they did not see the abuse first hand.
-In cases that are not domestic abuse police officers are not allowed to make an arrest.
-Typically crimes like Assault and Battery, Aggravated Assault and Battery, Assault and Battery with a Dangerous Weapon, Threats, Intimidation of a Witness Malicious Destruction of Property, Resisting Arrest, Disturbing the Peace,Disorderly Conduct, Violation of a Restraining Order are charged in Massachusetts.
+Domestic violence applies when someone alleges violence that are in a substantial dating relationship, are family members or roommates that live together.
+Once police in Massachusetts determine that domestic violence occurred than it is treated differently than other crimes in Massachusetts.
+For example, in cases of domestic abuse police officers are permitted to make an arrest even if they did not see the abuse first hand.
+In cases that are not domestic violence police officers in Massachusetts are not allowed to make an arrest.

-What Are Massachusetts Domestic Assault and Battery Penalties?
+What Are the Penalties for Massachusetts Domestic Assault and Battery?

-People facing domestic assault and battery cases face strict penalties in Massachusetts.
+The penalties for domestic assault and battery in Massachusetts are some of the strictest in the country.
 First, unlike in non-domestic violence situations judges may impose pre-trial conditions on a person without their consent.
 That means a judge can order that some stay away and have no contact with the alleged victim while the case is ongoing.
-Failure to obey those conditions can result in bail being revoked and someone being held for up to ninety days on a violation.
+Failure to obey those conditions can result in bail being revoked and someone being held in jail for up to ninety days on a violation.

-Probation in Massachusetts can be for any amount of time.
-While on probation a person must pay a monthly fee, report to a probation officer as requested, not leave the state of Massachusetts without permission, live by certain conditions and if that person gets any kind of trouble that probation can be revoked and the person be sent to jail.
+Probation is another typical outcome of a domestic violence case in Massachusetts.
+Probation in Massachusetts can be for any amount of time the judge sets.
+While on probation in Massachusetts a person must pay a monthly fee, report to a probation officer as requested, not leave the state of Massachusetts without permission, live by certain conditions and if that person gets any kind of trouble that probation can be revoked and the person be sent to jail.
 While on probation for a domestic violence case people usually are required to complete either a Certified Batters Programs or an Anger Management program.

 What is a Certified Batterers Program?